Reflections from an Enneagram Four: Learning Not to Let Emotions Rule

 Alone.
 On repeat.
 In the dark.

 I’m pretty sure when I was seven I didn’t know any actual girls.
 Even if I did it was maybe a bit early in life to musically drop the L word.
 But I remember liking how that song made me feel—heavy, deep, full on the inside.
-I was in another world, one inside me that felt bigger and more colorful than real life, where someone had hooked an electric wire to my soul and hit the juice.
+I was in another world, one inside me that felt bigger and more colorful than real life, as if someone had hooked an electric wire to my soul and hit the juice.

 My parents didn’t know about the Enneagram back in 1989.
 If they had, it would have been pretty clear to them what was up: I was a Four.